A cold compost heap can take months or even years to reach perfection.

 6. Create Free Air Space in your compost

-To speed up the process try adding ‘greens’ – items which are high in nitrogen, such as grass clippings or manure.
+To speed up the process try adding ‘greens’ – items that are high in nitrogen, such as grass clippings or manure.

 8. Getting the moisture ratio right

-If it’s wetter than that, simply add a dry material such as shredded paper or torn up cardboard to soak up the excess moisture.
-It’s also worth considering covering your compost to keep it protected from rain.
+If it’s wetter than that, simply add a dry material such as shredded paper or torn-up cardboard to soak up the excess moisture.
+It’s also worth covering your compost to protect it from rain.

 Do be careful if your compost heap is dry and musty.
 Musty compost heaps can release harmful bacteria when turned – another reason for ensuring the moisture content in your heap is correct!